 Start by rinsing one pound of fresh strawberries.
 Remove the stem and leaves by scooping them out with a spoon (this wastes less than just slicing off the top of the strawberries).
 Slice each strawberry into about four slices.

-Place the sliced strawberries in a bowl and add 2 Tbsp sugar.
+Place the cut strawberries in a bowl and add 2 tablespoons sugar.
 Stir them together, then set them aside.
 The sugar will draw the juice out of the strawberries as they sit and create a strawberry syrup.
 You’ll want to stir the strawberries occasionally as you are preparing the rest of the dish.

 Next, start making the biscuits.
 Begin preheating the oven to 400ºF.
-In a bowl, stir together 2.5 cups all-purpose flour, 1 tsp salt, 2 Tbsp sugar, and baking powder.
-Once they’re evenly combined, pour in 2 cups heavy whipping cream.
+In a large bowl, stir together 2.5 cups all-purpose flour, 1 tsp salt, 2 Tbsp sugar, and baking powder.
+Once the dry ingredients are evenly combined, add 2 cups heavy whipping cream.

 Stir until a sticky ball of dough forms and there is no more dry flour left on the bottom of the bowl.